1 Day Event

 Nonprofit organizations across Mississippi are helping to solve more serious social problems by engaging local citizens in AmeriCorps service.
 Hundreds of AmeriCorps members are improving academic success for thousands of Mississippi’s pre-K through high school students, restoring parks and public land, promoting healthy eating in elementary schools, educating youth and adults about opioid abuse prevention, providing youth sports programming, helping adults develop job skills and find employment, and teaching children with disabilities how to live healthy, active lives.

-Judy Stein, Volunteer Mississippi’s Senior AmeriCorps Program Officer, will provide in-depth knowledge on how AmeriCorps members can enhance the work of your organization.
-Experienced program staff from the Training, Resource, and Information for Advancement of Disability (TRIAD) AmeriCorps program at the Institute for Disability Studies at The University of Southern Mississippi, SR1 (Scientific Research), and Campus Link will share how their AmeriCorps programs have impacted their communities, and how they successfully manage the process of obtaining funding and operating an AmeriCorps program.
+For the Jackson Nonprofit Leadership Forum session, Judy Stein, Volunteer Mississippi’s Senior AmeriCorps Program Officer, will provide in-depth knowledge on how AmeriCorps members can enhance the work of your organization.
+Experienced program staff, Ronjanett Taylor (America Reads - Mississippi AmeriCorps program) and Dorlisa Hutton (SR1), will also share how their AmeriCorps programs have impacted their communities, and how they successfully manage the process of obtaining funding and operating an AmeriCorps program.

 Meet the Funders Panel